Comparing homological invariants for mapping classes of surfaces: Theoretical evidence for the conjecture

-\begin{remark} When defining perturbations in partially wrapped Fukaya category, one has to make sure every Lagrangian arc will be wrapped enough to intersect the other ones to the left of it at infinity (see Figure \ref{fig:bordered=partially_wrapped}).
-Thus one actually cannot consider linear Hamiltonian w.r.t. radial coordinate $H=r$ on upper half of infinity, as it is pictured on Figure \ref{fig:1bpt_perturbation}.
-Instead, in order to make sure that Hamiltonian has big enough derivative for every pair of Lagrangian arcs, one needs to take a limit $H=\delta r, \delta \rightarrow +\infty$, as it was done in \cite[Definition 4.1]{Aur1}.
-But because we always consider only finite number of generating arcs going to infinity, it is enough to just consider linear Hamiltonian with big enough derivative $H=\delta r, \delta \gg 0$. \end{remark}

-Now we consider the double basepoint counterpart of the above construction.
-The corresponding behavior of Hamiltonian near infinity is pictured on the left of Figure \ref{fig:2bpt_perturbation}, and we denote the resulting fixed point Floer cohomology by $HF^{2bp}(\phi)$.
-This cohomology theory was developed in \cite[Section 6]{Sei3II}, where one considers a surface as a total space of 0-dimensional Lefschetz fibration over $\C$.
-The corresponding version of classical Floer cohomology (where Hamiltonian is constant on boundary components) is depicted on the right --- instead of one disc one needs to take out two discs this time, and we denote the resulting Floer cohomology by $HF(\tilde{\tilde{\phi}}\: ;\ U_2+,U_3+,U_1-)$.
+Now we consider the double basepoint counterpart $HF^\text{2bp}(\phi)$ of the above construction.
+The corresponding behavior of Hamiltonian near $\infty$ on $\hat{\Sigma}$ is pictured on the left of Figure~\ref{fig:2bpt_perturbation}.
+The cohomology theory $HF^\text{2bp}(\phi)$ was developed in~\cite[Section~6]{Sei3II}, viewing $\hat{\Sigma}$ as double branched cover of $\C$, or equivalently, as a total space of a $0$-dimensional Lefschetz fibration over $\C$.
+A different, but equivalent version of Floer cohomology (where Hamiltonian is constant on boundary components) is depicted on the right --- instead of one disc we need to take out two discs this time, and we denote the resulting Floer cohomology by $HF^*(\tilde{\tilde{\phi}}\:;\: U_2^+,U_3^+,U_1^-)$.